 Execution of your Will in the presence of a judicial Magistrate is also done.
 Or it can be in the presence of a public notary, nominated by the government.

 Probate is the copy of your Will, certified under the seal of the court.
 The executor must file for it in court.
-A probate petition must be filed in the court of law and can take up to six months or a year.
+A probate petition must be filed in a court of law and can take up to six months or a year.
 The cost includes legal fees and stamp duty based on the value of the property.

 The Registrar has to get the Will to issue probate.
 The Registrar may ask the witnesses to sign some documents.
 They sometimes ask to put out an advertisement in the newspaper to ensure that the Will is not contested.
 The requirements differ for each state.